-Israel's Ministry of Transportation takes budget cut to aid war effort - www.lokmattimes.com
+Israel's ministry of transportation takes budget cut to aid war effort - www.lokmattimes.com

-Tel Aviv [Israel], January 16 (ANI/TPS): Israel's Ministry of Transportation said that as part of the meeting to approve ...
+Tel Aviv [Israel], Januaey 16 (ANI/TPS): Israel's Ministry of Transportation said that as part of the meeting to approve ...

 The "Connecting Israel" program, which includes the establishment of a network of railways for passengers and cargo, with a length of about 300 km, from Kiryat Shmona to Eilat.
 (ANI/TPS)